 Change orders mean cost recalculations and schedule adjustments.
 Contracts often need to be reconfigured and there’s never a shortage of information that needs to be communicated to the field employees.
 Add subcontractors to the mix and the complexity increases.
 The degree of difficulty is always compounded by the fact that changes must be managed in real-time–in the midst of a dynamic, constantly shifting project–leading to extra work, an increase in contract time, and unhappy general contractors.

 Your business can better prepare for change orders and the new work and material costs that come with them by planning for them during your original scope of work.
 This includes evaluating clauses in the contract, reviewing plans and specifications, and knowing when not to ignore or delay change orders when they truly are needed.
+Another option is using construction accounting software to automate the process.

 For example, most construction contracts will have clauses regarding change orders, which can include a timeframe for initiating the change order or specific information and documentation required by the authorized agent in order to approve the change order.
 By ensuring that these clauses are enforced, you can ensure unnecessary change orders do not occur and slow your project down further.